capactio/website/docs/architecture/e2e-architecture.md

 ### Executing Action

-On the following diagram, User executes the WordPress install Action using UI.
+On the following diagram, User executes the WordPress install Action using [CLI](#cli).

 > **NOTE:** To make the diagram more readable, some details have been omitted, such as User impersonation setup or details about watching built-in Runner status.
 Also, the Gateway component was excluded.
 Every operation proxied by Gateway is described with _(via Gateway)_ phrase.